willfaught/go-guide/README.md

 ## Testing

-- SHOULD NOT use assertion library packages
+- SHOULD NOT use assertion libraries

         if actual != expected {
             t.Errorf("actual %v, expected %v", actual, expected)